mvenkatapraveen/Documentation/sqoop/basics.md

 ### 1.3.
 Sqoop Incremental Import

-Import newly inserted records from SQL table to HDFS.
+Import entire data on first run and newly inserted records on subsequent runs from SQL table to HDFS.

 #### 1.3.1.
 Sqoop Incremental Import from a single table